Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Support
 =======

-Bugs, questions, remarks, patches, requests for enhancements, etc. are to be sent to the `project interface <https://github.com/Olivier-Boudeville/Ceylan-WOOPER>`_, or directly at the mail address mentioned at the beginning of this longer document.
+Bugs, questions, remarks, patches, requests for enhancements, etc. are to be reported to the `project interface <https://github.com/Olivier-Boudeville/Ceylan-WOOPER>`_ (typically `issues <https://github.com/Olivier-Boudeville/Ceylan-WOOPER/issues>`_) or directly at the email address mentioned at the beginning of this longer document.